cuqmbr/auto.bus_razor/README.md

 ## Known issues (Work in progress)

 - The route management page will not load if database contains a route with an empty departure/arrival city date

+## Development status

+Released – Project is complete, but might receive some updates